FeliMe/AudioStyleNet/README.md

 # AudioStyleNet - Controlling StyleGAN through Audio
 This repository contains the code for my master thesis on talking head generation by controlling the latent space of a pretrained StyleGAN model.
+The work was done at the [Visual Computing and Artificial Intelligence Group](https://niessnerlab.org) at the Technical University of Munich under the supervision of [Matthias Niessner](https://niessnerlab.org/members/matthias_niessner/profile.html) and [Justus Thies](https://niessnerlab.org/members/justus_thies/profile.html).

 <p align="center">
 <img src="git_material/sample_video.gif">